GeekBrony/GeekBrony/README.md

 	- OpenGL (GLFW / GLEW)

 ## Current Project: PoniGame
-Since 2018, I have been developing PoniGame, an MMO Sandbox with cute pastel ponies.
+In 2018, I started development on PoniGame, an MMO Sandbox with pastel ponies.

-This is a personal project that I have been working on as a way to learn and understand the processes of game development.
+This is a personal project that I have been passionately + diligently working on as a way to learn and understand the software development lifecycle in games.
+In the future, I plan to use this knowledge as a stepping stone for my career as a Software Engineer.

 As a Backend Developer, I am responsible for:
-- Developing the game's backend service architecture, to scale.
+- Developing the game's backend service architecture to scale.
 - Developing and maintaining a custom .NET network serialization framework.
-- Designing a database from scratch using Entity Framework Core Code-First with PostgreSQL
+- Designing a PostgreSQL database from scratch using Entity Framework Core (Code-First)